adler-j/ryanwattersme/_articles/markdown-and-content-first-publishing.md

 ---
-title: Hand Full of Wine Grapes
+title: Markdown and Content-First Publishing
 subtitle: Here is a subtitle for my article
 layout: article
 author: Ryan Watters